sfriedowitz/PolyFields.jl/README.md

 # PolyFields.jl

-PolyFields is a Julia package for performing field-theoretic calculations of various complex fluid systems.
-The package implements a variety of the theories and methods described in the extensive monograph "Fredrickson, G. (2005).
+PolyFields is a minimal Julia implementation of polymer self-consistent field theory, as described in the extesnive monograph
+"Fredrickson, G. (2005).
 The Equilibrium Theory of Inhomogeneous Polymers."
+Core implementation details are inspired by the Fortran package PSCF[https://github.com/dmorse/pscf].

 Currently, the package only has the capability of solving the self-consistent field theory (SCFT) equations, corresponding to a mean-field solution of the underlying field-theoretic partition function.